ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

 1. One BPI workstep participant proposes one of the available validation methods for the external non-authoritative, non-deterministic input data to be used in the test workstep.
-2. Each BPI workstep participant either accepts or rejetcs the proposal.
+2. Each BPI workstep participant either accepts or rejects the proposal.
 3. Once the validation method is agreed upon, it is recorded in the BPI.

 Test Passing Criteria: